 - If you're running a good-aligned party in Mightand Magic VII, one of your mandatory quests is to do a pacifist run of a fairly difficult dungeon called the Walls of Mist.
 You fail it if you so much as damage an enemy, though you can try again.
 (Evil parties have a quest that takes them here too, but are free to kill anything they like).

-- Horrifically inverted in Infinite Space.
+- Inverted in Infinite Space.
 Letting a minor villain live will cause an innocent girl to die horribly.

 - In Summon Night: Swordcraft Story you can defeat human enemies by either beating them up or breaking their weapon.
 If you can manage the latter you'll learn the technique to make an exact replica of their weapon for your own use.